-When RiverCOG completes its Regional Plan of Conservation and Development, it will incorporate many of the goals and objectives of MTP and requirements of MAP-21 and the FAST Act.
+RiverCOGs Regional Plan of Conservation and Development, incorporates many of the goals and objectives of MTP and requirements federal transportation planning legislation.
 RiverCOG has a history of practice in integrating environmental, economic and social values, land use and transportation into a regionally planning context for livability.
 For years, FHWA has supported research, development, and implementation efforts at the forefront of the sustainability movement.
 The sustainable highways initiative supports the various activities conducted across FHWA to facilitate balanced decision making among environmental, economic, and social values to promote sustainability.
-RiverCOG will continue with the integrated planning method and more formally utilize the INVEST self-evaluation tool during development of the RiverCOG Plan of Conservation and Development.

-RiverCOG will introduce new recommendations based on current data, research, and best planning practices into this long range plan for the seventeen town region.
-To provide a high level of public outreach and input, a series of meetings to be held during the preparation of the Regional POCD will incorporate many long range transportation goals and objectives to educate the public and stakeholders on best management planning for transportation.
-The Connecticut Strategic Highway Safety Plan provides a framework for increasing highway safety.
+RiverCOG will introduce new recommendations based on current data, research, and best planning practices into the long-range planning efforts for the seventeen town region.
+To provide a high level of public outreach and input, a series of meetings have been held during the preparation of plans such as the RPOCD, Regional Housing Plan, Comprehensive Economic Development Strategy (CEDS), as well a as the MTP, Bicycle and Pedestrian Master Plan, Regional Transportation Safety Plan, Bus Integration Study and roadway and trail studies.
+These plans incorporate long-range transportation goals and objectives to educate the public and stakeholders on best management planning for transportation.
 Mobility and "Ladders of Opportunity" for the region's population are another ongoing practice for RiverCOG and a key goal of any transportation solution promoted by RiverCOG.
 The region continues to find ways to provide intermodal access to key service and education sectors for advancement and opportunity.
 RiverCOG is also partnered with SCCROG in the effective use and support of regional Mobility Manager program to identify gaps in transit service for underserved and disadvantaged populations.